amazon 3pl services

 1. Lower Storage and Fulfillment Costs

 In fact, in recent years, the FBA storage cost has been hiked, especially in peak seasons.
-A 3PL may help in saving costs through lesser storage fees and different pricing schedules, which can be much more cost-effective with respect to inventory management.
+A 3PL may help in saving costs through lower storage fees and different pricing schedules, which can be much more cost-effective with respect to inventory management.
+When comparing Amazon SFP 3rd party logistics warehouse cost vs. FBA, many sellers find significant savings.

 To maximize cost savings, sellers should also implement smart repricing strategies that align with their fulfillment model, ensuring competitive pricing while maintaining healthy profit margins.